montoyamoraga/tiny-trainable-instruments/docs/markdown.md

 ## Code

-    You can insert inline code like `print("Hello World!")` by surrounding it with backticks.

-    Surround block code with triple backticks:
+You can insert inline code like `print("Hello World!")` by surrounding it with backticks, and you can also surround a block code with triple backticks:

 ```
 print("Hello World!")
 ```

-    or by indenting it:

-        print("Hello World!")

-    And you can get syntax highlighting by specifying the language!

-    ```python
-    print("Hello World!")
-    ```

-You can insert inline code like `print("Hello World!")` by surrounding it with backticks.

-Surround block code with triple backticks:

-```
-print("Hello World!")
-```

-or by indenting it:

-    print("Hello World!")

-And you can get syntax highlighting by specifying the language!
+You can get syntax highlighting by specifying the language!

 ```python
 print("Hello World!")